AdKats/AdKats/README.md

         100 kills minimum to trigger.
         After 3 months of testing, we suggest setting between 50 and 70 depending on the severity you want to enforce.
-        You will get some false positives down near 50 but will catch many more aimbotters, setting near 70 will not result in any false positives but also wont catch as many aimbotters.
+        You will get some false positives down near 50 but will catch many more aimbotters, setting near 70 will not result in false positives but also wont catch as many bots.
     </li>
     <li><b>'HackerChecker: HSK Checker: Ban Message'</b> - Message prefix to use when banning for high HSK.</li>
     <li><b>'HackerChecker: KPM Checker: Enable'</b> - Whether the KPM portion of the hacker-checker is enabled.</li>